isaacdandrea/RaioTransporte-BackEnd/AZURE_CONTAINER_APPS_DEPLOYMENT_GUIDE.md

 PostGIS database runs externally.
 Gunicorn workers read configuration from environment variables and share no filesystem state.
 As a result:

 - **Azure Container Apps** can safely scale out to multiple replicas.
-Set `maxReplicas` to match your expected peak load and monitor CPU/memory usage through Log Analytics.
+Begin with `maxReplicas=2` to stay within the free allowance, then raise the limit as traffic and available credits increase while monitoring CPU/memory usage through Log Analytics.
 - **Request concurrency** is controlled via the `WEB_CONCURRENCY` and `GUNICORN_THREADS` environment variables.
 Tune these values according to CPU and memory allocations per replica.
-Start with the defaults (4 workers × 4 threads) and adjust after observing p95 response times.
+Start with the low-cost defaults (2 workers × 2 threads) and adjust after observing p95 response times.
 - **Database connections** reuse a connection pool thanks to Django's `CONN_MAX_AGE` setting.
 Ensure your managed database allows enough connections for the number of replicas (`workers × threads × replicas`).
 Azure Database for PostgreSQL Flexible Server supports autoscale storage and connection